 If questionable food is consumed, the result may be food borne illness.
 It is difficult to tell by the odor whether vegetables, shellfish and cooked foods are spoiled.
 Bacteria multiply rapidly in these foods, so do not eat or refreeze any that have thawed completely.

 Don't re-freeze completely thawed foods.

 As a general rule, completely thawed foods should not be refrozen.
 If ice crystals remain in foods, it’s safe to refreeze them.
 The texture will be compromised, nutritional value may be lower, and flavor and color will not be top quality.
-If refreezing food, do so quickly to retain the best quality, refreeze food quickly.
+If refreezing food, do so quickly to retain the best quality.

 For more in-depth food safety information when the power goes out, refer to the USDA publication Keep Your Food Safe During Emergencies: Power Outages, Floods and Fires.
 This is an excellent publication addressing many specific types of foods as well as how to adequately clean and refresh refrigerators and freezers.